Pearsall Plan: North Carolina’s Response to Brown v. Board of Education

 Written By Adrienne Dunn

-The United States Supreme Court’s ruling in the Brown v Board of Education (1954) declared racial segregation in public schools unconstitutional.
+The United States Supreme Court’s ruling in the Brown v.
+Board of Education (1954) declared racial segregation in public schools unconstitutional.
 Following the Brown ruling, North Carolina enacted legislation that undermined the Supreme Court ruling.

 In August 1954 and in response to the Brown decision, Governor William B. Umstead created a “Governor’s Special Advisory Committee on Education,” with Thomas Pearsall, a prominent Rocky Mount farmer and businessman and former North Carolina Speaker of the House, as chairman.
 Along with Pearsall, the advisory committee included twelve whites and three blacks.
 The Committee concluded that integration in the public schools could not be accomplished nor should it be attempted.
 Trying to delay desegregation, the committee proposed giving local districts control over the assignment of students to particular schools.
 As a consequence, in the spring of 1955, the General Assembly enacted the Pupil Assignment Act.
 It used race-neutral criteria to block options for blacks to transfer to white schools.